 Analyzing loose powder hues comes with unique challenges due to the innate qualities of the powders.
-Source: Flickr User FaceMePLS

 The Challenges of Loose Powder Color Measurement

 The preparation demands of loose powders make them particularly vulnerable to operator inconsistencies.
 It is vital to employ the same preparation and measurement techniques each time a sample is analyzed to eliminate variation and ensure batch-to-batch accuracy.
 To facilitate consistency, choosing a highly accurate yet user-friendly spectrophotometer that minimizes the possibility of human error is imperative.
-Additionally, some powders may exhibit a degree of fluorescence, making them vulnerable to any UV content in the light source and requiring the use of an instrument with a UV control option.
+Additionally, some powders may exhibit a degree of fluorescence, making them vulnerable to any UV content in the light source and requiring the use of a device with a UV control option.

 Sample Averaging: A Simple Solution

 When working with loose powders, sample averaging is often an essential part of the process, allowing you to overcome texture and size variations via simple measurement protocols.
 Fine powders may allow you to create a smooth, uniform surface within the sample cell capable of being analyzed in a single measurement.
 However, samples with larger or irregular particles can suffer from shadowing even within the sample cell, compromising the ability of the spectrophotometer to capture accurate color information in a single reading.
-In these cases, averaging the results of multiple measurements, or sample averaging, can compensate for these particulate qualities.
-The Stothard Group explains, “Generally speaking, the more measurements taken, the more accurate the representation of the visual characteristics of the sample.”3 You may either “turn the sample between measurements, shaking the sample gently to reposition the particles or discard the sample after measurements and re-fill the sample cup with more of the sample from the same batch.”
-The exact number of measurements depends on the nature of the powder and your own tolerance.

 5586146041_98c7883357_z.jpg